 • all employees are aware of the laws and of the resulting conduct to follow; when in doubt about the conduct to follow, they should be adequately advised;

-• an adequate programme of constant formation and sensitisation on the issues related to the Company’s Code of Ethics should be carried out.
+• an adequate program of constant training and awareness on the issues related to the Company’s Code of Ethics should be carried out.

 Such negotiations must be conducted only by those previously and expressly authorised to do so, respecting roles and in accordance with corporate procedures; adequate mechanisms for traceability of information flows towards the contracting party must also be put in place.

-Any request for advantages, any intimidating and/or constrictive or oppressive behaviour on the part of Public Administration officials or private contracting parties or which one has merely become aware of, must be immediately reported.
+Any request for advantages, any intimidating and/or constrictive or oppressive behaviour on the part of Public Administration officials or private entities or which one has merely become aware of, must be immediately reported.

 The functional managers who are commonly in touch with the Public Administration must: